 However, to have them build it for you only costs less than double the kit price.
 You can also have the frame package delivered which has all the above minus the roof decking, siding, windows, and door hardware.

 A bonus is that they also collect their sawdust and cutting debris and have it all compressed into eco fuel briquettes called ‘Timber Pucks’.

 Hamill Creek Timber Homes is a midsize company that was started by Dwight and Debbie Smith in Meadow Creek, British Columbia, in 1989.

 They may be based in BC, but their timber frame kits are delivered and raised across the USA and even into Canada.

-Hamill Creek offer a choice of Douglas fir, spruce or western red cedar for their timber frame kits.
+Hamill Creek offers a choice of Douglas fir, spruce, or western red cedar for their timber frame kits.
 It is also an environmentally conscious company, using only fresh timbers from confirmed sustainable sources, and reclaimed and recycled timber.